-All financial assets and liabilities are measured at amortised cost except for trading investments which are measured at fair value by reference to published price quotations in an active market.
+All financial assets and liabilities are measured at amortised cost except for held for trading investments which are measured at fair value either by reference to published price quotations in an active market or by using some valuation technique

 Fair value is the amount for which an asset could be exchanged, or a liability settled, between knowledgeable willing parties in an arm's length transaction.
 Consequently, differences can arise between book values and the fair value estimates.
 Underlying the definition of fair value is the presumption that the Fund is a going concern without any intention or requirement to materially curtail the scale of its operation or to undertake a transaction on adverse terms.